MTstateIntroStats/IntroStatTextbook/docs/07-inference-reg.md

 regression_test(
   formula = house_change ~ unemp,  #Always use response ~ explanatory
   data = d,  #name of data set
-  statistic = "slope", #Can also test correlation direction = "less", #Direction of alternative hypothesis as_extreme_as = -0.89, #Observed slope number_repetitions = 1000  #Number of simulations
+  summary_measure = "slope", #Can also test correlation direction = "less", #Direction of alternative hypothesis as_extreme_as = -0.89, #Observed slope
+  number_repetitions = 1000  #Number of simulations